featurist/sworm/readme.md

       }
       ```

-      The driver also supports oracledb connection pooling, pass the pool in the config:
+      The driver can also use an existing pool:

       ```js
       {